-Kyle Kuzma delivers late, lifts Wizards over the Cavaliers
+On a night of loss for Bradley Beal, Kyle Kuzma and the Wizards come up big late

 Cleveland is one of the top teams in the league at keeping opponents off the free throw line, entering Wednesday’s game allowing foes an average of 15.5 free throw attempts per game.
 But largely thanks to Harrell, the Wizards stepped to the line 17 times and hit all 17 of their shots.
 Harrell had eight attempts.

-Success at the charity stripe is part of what kept Washington competitive for much of the night despite its poor shooting.
-It was one of many things the Wizards did well Wednesday — they also dominated on the boards, outrebounding Cleveland, 49-40 — in another sign that their energy, not their play, was the problem for much of the game.
+Success at the line is part of what kept Washington competitive for much of the night despite its poor shooting.
+It was one of many things the Wizards did well Wednesday — they also dominated on the boards, outrebounding Cleveland 49-40 — in another sign that their energy, not their play, was the problem for much of the game.

 Coach connection